 Next keeping your elbows on the floor and your back long, lift your shoulders towards the ceiling.
 Hold for a moment and then release and repeat.
 You should feel the back of your neck stretching and lengthening.

-Next assume the same position as above and lift your rib cage towards the ceiling, allowing your back to arch.
+Next, assume the same position as above and lift your rib cage towards the ceiling, allowing your back to arch.
 Try to keep your hips and shoulders as still as possible while doing this.
 Hold the position, then release and repeat.

-Although the above two exercises are quite simple, you will be amazed at the awareness that they will bring to help your posture and alignment if you do them regularly.
+Although the above exercises are quite simple, you will be amazed at the awareness that they will bring to help your posture and alignment if you do them regularly.